UPDATE: ASCVD risk factor critique

 -- from the recent literature, some medications used to treat diabetes are superior from a cardiac perspective: some seem to make cardiovascular disease worse (insulin, sulfonylureas), and some seem to decrease cardiovascular disease (GLP-1's and SGLT-2’s). this is not incorporated into any of the ASCVD risk calculators

 -- diabetes is also more complex than appears: not just the issue of binary classification, as noted above. there are several studies finding that “prediabetes”, even with A1C levels as low as 5.5% (especially in men), is associated with significant ASCVD risk, as noted in http://gmodestmedblogs.blogspot.com/2022/11/prediabetes-increases-risk-heart.html and in https://pubmed.ncbi.nlm.nih.gov/25929925/.
 Of note, the “cutpoint” of the A1c of 6.5% to “define” diabetes is based on the inflection point of increasing retinopathy.
 And most people with diabetes (70-80%) die from cardiovascular causes!!
-So, perhaps “prediabetes” should be considered a risk factor??
+So, it seems that “prediabetes” should be considered a risk factor??

 -- smoking: